ajsaraujo/basic-api/README.md

 ## basic-api

-basic-api é uma API feita em Node.js com Express e MongoDB.
-Ela implementa um CRUD de usuários, além de endpoints para autenticação e recuperação de senha.
-Foram escritos testes unitários e integrados para todos os endpoints, middlewares e helpers.
-A intenção é ser um projeto generalista e coeso que sirva como alicerce para aplicações maiores.
+basic-api is an API made in Node.js with Express and MongoDB.
+It implements an user CRUD, besides endpoints for authentication and password recovery.
+Unit and integration tests were written for all endpoints, middlewares and helper methods.
+My intention was to create a generalist and cohesive application that may serve as a foundation for bigger apps.

-### Instalação e uso
+### INstallation and usage

-1. Instale o [Node.js e o NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) na sua máquina se ainda não os tiver.
+1. Install [Node.js and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you didn't yet.
-2. Você precisará de conexão com um banco de dados MongoDB, podendo ser [local](https://zellwk.com/blog/local-mongodb/) ou [remota](https://www.mongodb.com/cloud/atlas).
+2. You will need a connection with MongoDB, be it [local](https://zellwk.com/blog/local-mongodb/) or [remote](https://www.mongodb.com/cloud/atlas).
-3. Clone o projeto com ``git clone https://github.com/ajsaraujo/basic-api.git``.
+3. Clone the project using ``git clone https://github.com/ajsaraujo/basic-api.git``.
-4. Na pasta raiz do projeto, execute o comando ``npm install`` para instalar todas as dependências.
+4. On the project's source folder, run the command ``npm install`` to install all dependencies.
-5. Também na pasta raiz crie um arquivo `.env` e adicione todos os campos que estão em `.env.example`, preenchendo da forma que preferir.
+5. Also on the source folder, create a `.env` file and add all fields that are in `.env.example`, filling them as you wish.
-6. Para que a aplicação possa enviar os emails de recuperação de conta, lembre-se de permitir o acesso ao email que você forneceu no `.env`.
-Caso seu provedor seja o gmail, você pode permitir o acesso clicando [aqui](https://myaccount.google.com/), e depois indo em Proteger conta -> Acesso de terceiros -> Ativar.
+6. Remember to allow access in the email you provided, so the application can send emails.
+If your email provider is gmail, you can allow access from third party apps [here](https://myaccount.google.com/).
-7. Para rodar o projeto, basta executar o comando ```node server.js``` na pasta `src/`.
-Para executar os testes, utilize `npm run test`.
+7. To run the app, execute the command ``node server.js`` on the `src/` folder.
+To run the tests, use `npm run test`.